Keiller's marmalade: History

-Contrary to local myth, the Keillers' main business remained in running a grocery, and marmalade accounted for only 5% of trade in 1833.
-James Keiller died in 1839 and the business was continued by his widow, Margaret, and son, Alexander Keiller (1820-1877).
+In 1828, the company became James Keiller and Son, when James junior joined the business The Keillers' main business remained in running a grocery, and marmalade accounted for only 5% of trade in 1833.
+James Keiller died in 1839 and the business was continued by his widow, Margaret, and son, Alexander Keiller (1820–1877).
 In 1840, they moved to a new shop on Castle Street in Dundee, and were also running a small marmalade factory off the High Street.
-The first commercial brand of marmalade, along with the world's first marmalade factory, was founded in 1797.
-In 1828, the company became James Keiller and Son, when James junior joined the business In 1859 the company set up a factory in Guernsey in order to avoid the sugar tax charged on the mainland and with a view to eventually expanding business in the south of England.
+In 1859 the company set up a factory in Guernsey in order to avoid the sugar tax charged on the mainland and with a view to eventually expanding business in the south of England.
 In 1888 (following the abolition of the sugar tax on the British mainland), the company opened a factory at Tay Wharf, Silvertown in London.
 By the late 19th century the marmalade was shipping as far afield as Australia, New Zealand, South Africa, India, and China.

 Only in 1867 did marmalade become the predominant company product.
 This also linked to a conscious promotion programme in the British colonies.
-The 19th-century expansions were done under the directorship of John Mitchell Keiller (1851-1899).
+The 19th-century expansions were done under the directorship of John Mitchell Keiller (1851–1899).
 John took over in 1877 on the death of Alexander.
 In 1876, when the British Trademark Registry Act came into force, Keiller's Dundee Orange Marmalade was one of the first brands to be formally registered.
 It is believed that James Keiller and Son was also the first to produce Dundee cake commercially and to give it the distinctive name.
 By the 1920s, after the firm had been acquired by Crosse & Blackwell, the company had become a producer of a wide range of confectionery, preserves and cakes.
 After this acquisition in 1920, Keiller was sold again several times before becoming part of another company of Scottish origin, Robertson's.
 It is now produced by Hain Celestial Group for export only.

 Keiller's fruit pulping and canning plant at Wisbech was purchased by S. W. Smedley and Co., Ltd., of London.
-The purchase included about 20,000 barrels of pulp.
-Work had been suspended at the factory for some time, and it was stated that Messrs Keiller spent had £132,000 on the plant, which could deal with about 3,000 tons of fruit in a season.
+The 1923 purchase included about 20,000 barrels of pulp.
+Work had been suspended at the factory for some time, and it was stated that Messrs Keiller had spent £132,000 on the plant, which could deal with about 3,000 tons of fruit in a season.

 The company ceased to exist in 1992.